han-yaeger/yaeger/docs/scenes.md

 For more information, check the
 [API of setupGame()](https://han-yaeger.github.io/yaeger/hanyaeger.api/com/github/hanyaeger/api/engine/scenes/YaegerScene.html#setupScene())

-### Adding Entities to the scene, through `setupEntities()`
+### Adding entities to the scene, through `setupEntities()`

 After `setupScene()` has been called, Yaeger will call `setupEntities()`.
-This is the second step in the life cycle of a YaegerScene, in which it expects the developer to add Entities to the Scene.
+This is the second step in the life cycle of a `YaegerScene`, in which it expects the developer to add entities to the scene.

 Entities can be added by calling `addEntity(YaegerEntity)`.
 Since entities can overlap, their placement will follow the order in which they are added to the scene.
 So newly added entities may overlap entities that had been placed earlier.

 More on entities in the following chapter of this documentation.